thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

   </figcaption>
 </figure>

 There are a couple of flaws with HSL, however.
-Because all three color components are always required, there are a few places where only one or two matter.
+Because all three color components are always required, there are a few places where just one or two matter.
 At 100% or 0% lightness, it does not matter what either the saturation or the hue are.
 Those “theoretical” colors just get clipped to white and black.

 There’s also a human-assumption issue, since we tend to like to think in whole numbers.
 With RGB you can get 256 levels of grey without reaching for fractions — You just increase all three colors in lock-step from 0 to 255 (#00 to #FF).
-With HSL percentages, though, you only have 101 whole number values — 0% to 100%.
+With HSL percentages, though, you have 101 whole number values — 0% to 100%.

 You can see this tendency in many online color pickers or color picker apps.
-Although decimal values for lightness and saturation are completely valid, [A Most Excellent HSL Color Picker](https://hslpicker.com/#f0f0f0) treats them as invalid.
+Although decimal values for lightness and saturation are valid, [A Most Excellent HSL Color Picker](https://hslpicker.com/#f0f0f0) presents an error message.
 That means two to three levels of RGB grey are unreachable — not by HSL itself, but through the color picker.
 You could argue that the visual difference between `#ececec`, `#ededed`, and `#eeeeee` is indistinguishable, but no doubt it matters to someone.

 The biggest disadvantage, however, is that colors of the same lightness _value_ are perceived as lighter or darker than their neighbors.
 Let’s take a look at the HSL spectrum again:

 <figure>
   <color-bar numswatches="18" class="hsl hue" style="--s: 100%"></color-bar>
   <figcaption>
     The HSL color spectrum, with saturation at 100% and lightness at 50%.
-Although lightness is consistent, some of these colors look distinctly brighter than others.
+Although lightness is consistent, some of these colors look brighter than others.
   </figcaption>
 </figure>

-This is not as critical for some concerns as it is for others, but if you’re dynamically assigning contrasting colors and also trying to adhere to color contrast guidelines.
+This is not as critical for some concerns as it is for others, but it’s critical if you’re assigning colors automatically while sticking to the WCAG color contrast guidelines.

 {% alertCallout %}
 Fun fact: the WCAG 2.0 color contrast guidelines have some [significant deficiencies](https://git.apcacontrast.com/documentation/WhyAPCA), in part because they also lean on a flawed mathematical  understanding of contrast.